 It is usually anchored to you by the belt, though some of them may attach differently.

-This method of carry is less concealable and tends to print more often than IWB.
-It is also a very comfortable method of carry because there generally isn’t anything poking you in the side.
+This method of carrying is less concealable and tends to print more often than IWB.
+It is also a very comfortable method of carrying because there generally isn’t anything poking you in the side.

-Finally, it affords a better grip from the draw because it sits further off the skin allowing you to get your entire hand on it in the right position.
+Finally, it affords a better grip on the draw because it sits further off the skin allowing you to get your entire hand on it in the right position.